AlimTleuliyev/wildfire-detection/README.md

 ## Results

 The trained YOLOv8 model demonstrated impressive performance on the D-Fire test dataset, with mAP@50 scores and inference time across different model sizes as follows.
 Evaluation was done using NVIDIA A100-SXM4-40.
-Input size of the models was 640x640.
+Resolution of input images was 640x640.

 | Model Size  | mAP@50 | Inference (ms) |
 |-------------|--------|----------------|